Nobelwrite/ai-library/README.md

 * Get a list of books
 * Get a specific book
 * Order for a book
-* AI service is employed to attain summary or other prompts peculiar to a specific book in available in the library.
+* AI service is employed to attain summary or other prompts peculiar to a specific book available in the library.

 #### Tools:
 * Docker for containerization
 * RabbitMQ for communication between consumer and producer to asynchronously process order
-* SocketIO to transfer communication and give status real time
+* SocketIO to transfer communication and give status real-time

 ## Features
 * Asynchronous order processing via RabbitMQ